dstelljes/container-project/book/README.md

 We're using [GitBook][gitbook] for write-ups and documentation.
 It takes in Markdown files and spits out a nice-looking website, PDF, or EPUB.
+We periodically dump the web version on [GitHub Pages][gh-pages] (the `gh-pages` branch of this repository).

 To use GitBook, install globally: